Are lawnmower blades good for making knives?-Let’s find out!

 - Can it harden or not?

 The shatter and skittering tests can be useful for this.
-Light a fire and get a small corner of this metal red hot and dip it into water.
+Light a fire, get a small corner of this metal red hot, and dip it into water.

 Once it cools down, hit it with a hammer and notice if it’s going to bend or shatter.
 If it shatters, it’s good for making a knife.